biowpn/bioweapon/_posts/2023-10-05-type-sequence-factory-pattern.md

 ## A notion of list of types

-Now that we have our templated `make_dinosaur_impl`, we want to apply it to all the dinosaur types.
+Now that we have our templated `make_dino_impl`, we want to apply it to all the dinosaurs.
 It's a `for_each`, but on types instead of on values!

 And finally, I'm ready to introduce the star of the day: `type_sequence`.